-Chilled late summer soup bursting with plums.
+Chilled late summer plum soup bursting with flavor.

 When I swung by one of my local farmer’s markets last week for my at-least weekly visit, there they all were, beckoning brightly to me in the warm afternoon sun.
 Hundreds, or so it seemed, of juicy plums, pluots, nectarines and peaches overflowing on so many tables.
 I had gone to the market thinking about autumn squash, but the warm, shiny, plush fruit swayed me.
 I knew this would be one of the last weeks I’d see this particular bounty until next summer and decided to give in, and heed their call to me.